Precious-Metals-Manager/precious-metals-manager-landing-page/_getting-started/create-item.md

 * Form Factor: Bar, Coin, Round
 * Metal: "Gold", "Silver", "Platinum", "Palladium".
 When "Silver" is selected, a "Junk Silver" toggle is shown that allows you to choose from one of the "Junk Silver" presets.
 * Coin (Optional): Select from one of the included presets, or create your own one.
 * Name (Optional): only avaiable if a preset is not selected.
+Only present when a preset is not selected.
 * Mint (Optional): only avaiable if a preset is not selected.
+Only present when a preset is not selected.
 * Year (Optional)
 * Quantity
 * Metal Content: weight exluding alloy in troy ounces or grams.
+Only present when a preset is not selected.
 * Purity (aka fineness): it represents the karat as a ratio.
+Only present when a preset is not selected.
 * Wear (Optional): percentage of loss due to circulation.
 It's commonly used for junk silver.
+Only present when a preset is not selected.
 * Unit price (Optional)
 * Tax (Optional)
 * Spot Price: the market price at the time of the purchase.
 By default it's using the order date.
 Tap on "On order date" for manual input.